 To access these documents, you will first need to select the document you wish to view, and then sign in to RealMe.

-Regulated Control Schemes are used under certain circumstances to manage food-related risks.
+Regulated control schemes are used under certain circumstances to manage food-related risks.
 For example, a scheme may be used when it's not possible to follow a risk management programme.
 A scheme might also be used when it's more efficient to run a national programme.

 Official Organic Assurance Programme

-Wine standards management plan
+Wine standards management plans

 Exporting wine made by someone else

 If you are exporting wine made by someone else, you don't need your own registered WSMP, but the wine producer and packager need to have one.